saucelabs/elemental-next/frontend/tips/13-how-to-access-basic-auth/_csharp.md

----
-language: csharp
-level: 1
-hide_sidebar: true
-publish_date: 2016-06-12
-last_update:
-  date: 2023-03-29
----

-## A Solution

-By specifying the username and password _in the URL_ when visiting a page with Selenium, we can a side-step the system level dialog box and avoid setting up a proxy server.
-This approach will work for both HTTP or HTTPS pages.

 ## Example 1

 First we'll include our requisite classes for our test framework (e.g., `NUnit.Framework`), driving the browser with Selenium (e.g., `OpenQA.Selenium`, etc.), and start our class off with some setup and teardown methods.